Archive-42/march2022-archive/react/ajax-n-apis.md

 weight: 0
 excerpt: AJAX and APIs
 seo:
-    title: 'AJAX and APIs'
+  title: "AJAX and APIs"
-    description: 'You can use any AJAX library you like with React.
-Some popular ones are Axios, jQuery AJAX, and the browser built-in window.fetch.'
+  description: "You can use any AJAX library you like with React.
+Some popular ones are Axios, jQuery AJAX, and the browser built-in window.fetch."
   robots: []
   extra: []
 template: docs
 ---

 # AJAX and APIs - React

 > ## Excerpt
+>
 > A JavaScript library for building user interfaces

 ---

 ### [](https://reactjs.org/docs/lists-and-keys.html#how-can-i-make-an-ajax-call)How can I make an AJAX call?

 You can use any AJAX library you like with React.
 Some popular ones are [Axios](https://github.com/axios/axios), [jQuery AJAX](https://api.jquery.com/jQuery.ajax/), and the browser built-in [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).